-When you take action you'll be individually emailing a random set of 15 Members of The California Assembly (80 members total) about AB28.
+When you take action you'll be individually emailing the Gov. of California.
 1 of thousands of different examples will pop up below for you to send or you can edit and write your own.
 In fact, we encourage you to write your own or add to ours for an even more unique message.

 California Residents! - Add something like this at the top of the email: Hi, I'm (Insert name) from (insert CA Town) if you are using our example email.
 You don't need to add anything else if you aren't further editing and the greeting and closing is automatically added when sent.

 Let Governor Newsom know that the sportsmen and women of California and beyond are adamantly opposed to AB 28 and ask him to veto the bill outright.

 Additionally you call call/fax him at:

 Press 1 or 2 English/Spanish, then 6 to speak to a rep, then 3 to leave a message